ctchou/AutomataTheory/README.md

 automata and the languages and $\omega$-languages they accept, finiteness assumptions are made only when necessary.

-As of 2025-06-09, the following theorems have been proved:
+*Update 2025-06-09:* The following theorems have been proved:

 * Regular languages are closed under union, intersection, complementation, concatenation, and the Kleene star.